MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-core-components.md

 1. Import the solution: Use the CenterOfExcellenceCoreComponents_x_x_x_xx_managed.zip solution file from the extracted folder to [install the solution](faq.md#installing-a-solution-in-a-production-environment).

 1. Update environment variable values by using the [relevant information](#gather-environment-variable-values).
 The environment variables are used to store application and flow configuration data with data specific to your organization or environment.
-This means that you only have to set the value once per environment and it will be used in all necessary flows and apps in that environment.
+This means that you only have to set the value once per environment and it is used in all necessary flows and apps in that environment.
 All the flows in the solution depend on all environment variables' being configured.

 The import can take up to 15 minutes to be completed.